iamkirankumaryadav/Library/Data Science/Supervised Learning/Ensemble Techniques.md

 Samples are drawn randomly with **replacement** | Samples are elements that are **missclassified** by **previous models** Random Forest | AdaBoost ( **Ada**ptive **Boost**ing ), Gradient Boosting and XGBoost

+### Entrophy ( Randomness | Uncertainity )

+- Low entrophy : Better ( Simple | No Confusion | Easy to draw conclusion from data )
+- High entrophy : Hard to draw conclusion ( Creates confusion )

+### Information Gain ( Which feature can explain the split better )

+- High IG : Better ( Explains the further split in more better way )
+- IG decides which feature will become next node and will split the data in better way.

+### Gini Index ( Check for impurity in dataset )

+- Low gini index is better.
+- Pure : All data belongs to same class in a subset ( Gini Index : 0 )
+- Impure : Data is mixture of different classes in a subset.
 ![Ensembles](Image/Ensembles.png)

 ### Benefits of Ensemble Methods